luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 You probably need only a few technical skills which will be related with those things that you work with every single day.
 I can count with one hand's fingers the technologies or tools that we work with every day at CARTO: linux in general, chef and python.
 This group of "requirements" can even be smaller.
 For example chef and python are things that the candidate will learn if she/he already has experience with similar frameworks/languages.
 In summary I'm confident that the only real technical requirements are experience with linux servers and coding skills.
 As general as that.

-Another thing I have learnt during the last years is that you want/need people different in your team.
+Another thing I have learnt during the last years is that you want/need different people in your team.
 Different gender, different culture, different working experiences, etc..
 You need people that share essentially the same values but that think differently and solve the same problems from different perspectives.
 That's what will make your team keep growing and innovating.

-In my case, the people I look for must have several soft skills like team working, hability to analyse, understand and explain things, initiative, care for detail, ownership and energy.
+In my case, the people I look for must have several soft skills like team working, ability to analyse, understand and explain things, initiative, care for detail, ownership and energy.
 In general I look for people that is going to be able to contribute to the team and bring something new like a different perspective, and of course, people that I would like to work with after knowing her/him.

 ## Make it personal